CeliaSomlai/zerowastelivinginleipzig/en/_posts/2020-12-11-christmas.md

 - Treasure hunt through the city, great fun with kids!
 - Family craft beer tasting.
 Again I am not being paid or affiliated or anything, I share all the eco initiatives that I come across.
 Rettergut teamed up with the Brewdog and came up with a New England IPA - [PLANET A - RETTERBIER](https://www.doerrwerk.de/rettergut/243/planet-a-retterbier) where they use not-so-perfect peaches and unsold bread to brew the beer.

-I really like to give vouchers for experiences.
-It can be something self created or commercialized.

-Some ideas for self-made vouchers - special lockdown edition:
-Nature walk with nice hot tea or mulled wine in a thermos (just be aware that consuming alcohol in public will not be legal during the Christmas lockdown)
-Treasure hunt through the city, great fun with kids!
-Family craft beer tasting.
-Again I am not being paid or affiliated or anything, I share all the eco initiatives that I come across.
-Rettergut teamed up with the Brewdog and came up with a New England IPA where they use not-so-perfect peaches and unsold bread to brew the beer.

 Some ideas for commercial vouchers:
 - Rent board games from [Ludothek](https://www.ludothek.de/gutscheine/spieleverleih/gutscheine) in Leipzig